logzio/logz-docs/_source/logzio_collections/_log-sources/trendmicro.md

 ##### Install the Trend Micro certificate on your Filebeat server {#key}

-Trend Micro sends encrypted data, so you'll need to install the Trend Micro certificate on the Filebeat server.
+Trend Micro sends encrypted data, so you'll need to install the Trend Micro certificate on your Filebeat server.

 ```
 sudo mkdir /etc/filebeat/certificates